Increased Annual Report Disclosures for UK Incorporated AIM listed companies

-Under s172(1) of the Companies Act 2006, a director has a duty to act in the way he considers, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole, and in doing so have regard to various factors including the long term consequences of the decision, the interests of the employees and the impact on the environment (s172 Factors – see the Appendix below for a full list).
-This duty is owed to the Company.
+Under s172(1) of the Companies Act 2006 (Companies Act), a director has a duty to act in the way he considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole, and in doing so have regard to various factors including the long term consequences of the decision, the interests of the employees and the impact on the environment (s172 Factors) (s172 Factors – see the Appendix below for a full list).

-In June 2018, new Companies Act provisions were introduced requiring companies to disclose in the Strategic Report of their Annual Report & Accounts (ARA) how they have had regard to the s172 Factors in fulfilling that duty under s172(1).
+In June 2018, new Companies Act provisions were introduced requiring companies to disclose in the Strategic Report of their Annual Report & Accounts (ARA) how the Directors have had regard to the s172 Factors in fulfilling their duties under s172(1).

 Who does it affect?

-The requirements apply only to large companies (regardless of listing status).
+The requirements also apply to private companies that meet the definition of “large companies” under the Companies Act.
 These are defined as companies who meet at least two of the following criteria:

 - turnover over £36m;